 Travelers values the unique abilities and talents each individual brings to our organization and recognizes that we benefit in numerous ways from our differences.
 We benefit from our differences in culture, ethnicity, national origin, race, color, religion, gender, gender identity, age, veteran status, disability, genetic information and sexual orientation.
 In that regard, as regularly reinforced by our Chairman and CEO and other senior leaders, diversity and inclusion is a business imperative for us.

-As part of our commitment to diversity, we aim to:
+As part of our commitment to diversity and inclusion, we aim to:

-- Employ a diverse workforce to maintain our talent advantage; and
+- Employ a diverse workforce to maintain our talent advantage.

 - Explore diverse markets today to tap into tomorrow’s opportunities.